 A non-profit’s board of directors has many responsibilities throughout the year.
 If you’re on the board of a non-profit, here’s a checklist to help you remember some of your key responsibilities!

-Important!
-This article is for non-profits incorporated under Quebec law.
-Other rules may apply to federally incorporated non-profits.
-To learn more, check out our article Non-profits: Incorporate With the Quebec Government or the Federal Government? or Corporation Canada’s website. |
+To learn more about federally incorporated non-profits, check out our article Non-profits: Incorporate With the Quebec Government or the Federal Government? or Corporation Canada’s website.

 Review and keep track of the executive director’s work